In the last module we approximated the value or action-value function using parameters \(\theta\),

 Initialise \(\theta\) arbitrarily

-The rest of this module focuses on more efficient techniques that use same idea
+The rest of this module focuses on more efficient techniques that combine value and policy methods to get the benefits of both

 \[ Q_\mathbf{w}(s,a) \approx Q^{\pi_\theta}(s,a) \]